Local area energy plans

 • LAEP+ which is an online spacial planning platform we're providing free access to for local authorities

-• Local Authority three-part training programme 'Empower'
+• Local authority three-part training programme 'Empower'

 We're proud to have supported Greater Manchester Combined Authority (GMCA) in the development of its LAEPs - a 'trailblazer' city region, the first to complete LAEPs at scale.

-LAEP+ Platform
+LAEP+ platform

 LAEP+ eg image.png

-The LAEP+ spacial planning platform is an online tool that enables local authorities to access and analyse geospatial data, run feasibility assessments, model decarbonisation projects, and share plans with key stakeholders.
+The LAEP+ spacial planning platform is an online tool that enables local authorities to access and analyse geospatial data, run feasibility assessments, model decarbonisation projects and share plans with key stakeholders.

-It brings together a wide range of energy, heat, transport, demographic, and network data into a single, interactive platform allowing local authorities to explore future energy scenarios, model low‑carbon technology deployment, and build deliverable project pipelines aligned with budgets and local targets.
-Outputs can then be exported for funding bids, business cases, and internal decision‑making, and shared visually with stakeholders to support engagement and consultations.
+It brings together a wide range of energy, heat, transport, demographic and network data into a single, interactive platform allowing local authorities to explore future energy scenarios, model low‑carbon technology deployment and build deliverable project pipelines aligned with budgets and local targets.
+Outputs can then be exported for funding bids, business cases and internal decision‑making, and shared visually with stakeholders to support engagement and consultations.

-We have also enabled FREE access for all our local authorities.
+Access is free for all our local authorities.

 How to start using LAEP+